2025–26 Leicester City F.C. season: October

 Leicester began October by travelling away to Swansea City on 4 October 2025 for their first Championship clash of the month.

-Leicester took the lead early on through loanee Jordan James scoring the goal to put Leicester 0–1 up in the 13th minute, and at half-time.
+Leicester took the lead early on through loanee Jordan James scoring the goal to put Leicester 1–0 up in the 13th minute, and at half-time.
 Then, in the 70th minute, Wout Faes made a rough challenge on Swansea substitute Ethan Galbraith and conceded a penalty, which was converted from the spot by Adam Idah to level it at 1–1.
-This was, however, cancelled out by Abdul Fatawu scoring a left-footed curler from outside the box to put Leicester 1–2 up in the 77th minute.
-Then, Jannik Vestergaard sealed the win with a goal in the 85th minute to put Leicester 1–3 up, and subsequently marked Leicester's first Championship win since 29 August 2025 (4 overall), against Birmingham City, and Leicester's first away win (second away win overall) since 23 August 2025, where they won against Charlton at The Valley.
+This was, however, cancelled out by Abdul Fatawu scoring a left-footed curler from outside the box to put Leicester 2–1 up in the 77th minute.
+Then, Jannik Vestergaard sealed the win with a goal in the 85th minute to put Leicester 3–1 up, and subsequently marked Leicester's first Championship win since 29 August 2025.

 Leicester returned to the King Power for a Championship clash against Portsmouth on 18 October 2025, following the completion of the October international break.
-Leicester took the lead in the 1st half, when Burnley loanee Aaron Ramsey scored in the 26th minute to put Leicester 1–0 up at half-time.
-Similarly to the game against Wrexham, in the 2nd half, Portsmouth equalised through a John Swift equaliser in the 58th minute.
-Both teams had gained 1 point by full time.
+Leicester took the lead in the first half, when Burnley loanee Aaron Ramsey scored in the 26th minute to put Leicester 1–0 up at half-time.
+Similarly to the game against Wrexham, in the second half, Portsmouth equalised through a John Swift equaliser in the 58th minute.

-Leicester then travelled away to Hull City on 21 October 2025 for a mid-week Championship clash.
+Leicester then travelled away to Hull City on 21 October 2025 for a midweek Championship clash.
 Hull City opened the scoring through Liam Millar in the 6th minute, before the lead was doubled in the 31st minute by Leeds United loanee Joe Gelhardt to send Leicester 2–0 down at half-time.
-In the 2nd half, Aaron Ramsey scored a top corner shot in the 67th minute to half the deficit and make the scoreline 2–1, which was the full time score, and Leicester were consigned to a second defeat of the Championship season.
+In the second half, Aaron Ramsey scored a top corner shot in the 67th minute to half the deficit and make the scoreline 2–1, which was the full time score, and Leicester were consigned to a second defeat of the Championship season.

 Leicester then travelled away yet again, this time to Millwall, on 25 October 2025, for their final Championship match of the month.
 Leicester lost the game by a narrow 1–0 scoreline, with Femi Azeez scoring for Millwall.

-Leicester had played 4 games in October, winning 1 against Swansea, drawing 1 against Portsmouth, and losing 2 against Hull City and Millwall.
-Leicester had yet again only achieved 4 points in October, similarly to September.
+Leicester had played four games in October, winning one against Swansea, drawing one against Portsmouth, and losing two against Hull City and Millwall.

-By the end of October, Leicester had played 12 Championship games, won 4, drew 5, lost 3, had 17 points and were 10th in the Championship table, 2 points off 6th placed Charlton Athletic.
+By the end of October, Leicester had played 12 Championship games, won four, drawn five and lost three, had 17 points and were 10th in the Championship table, two points off then-6th placed Charlton Athletic.